 When filing for an Arizona extension use the following mailing addresses:

 Arizona Department of RevenueExtension Mailing Address- payment included

 Phoenix, AZ 85038-9085

 Disclaimer: I am not a tax professional, and the above information is subject to change without notice.
-If you have questions about filing an extension in Arizona, you can contact the Arizona Department of Revenue.
+If you have questions about filing an extension in Arizona, you can contact the Arizona Department of Revenue or a tax professional.